semgrep/semgrep-docs/docs/for-developers/resolve-findings.md

 ## Ignore the finding through Semgrep AppSec Platform

 :::caution
-- This is not a common workflow for developers; check with your security team if you have access to Semgrep AppSec Platform.
+- Not all organizations allow developers to use the AppSec Platform; ask your security team if you have access.
 - When triaging through Semgrep AppSec Platform, developers typically triage findings specific to their **branch**.
 Avoid triaging findings in branches that are not yours to triage.
 :::